anywhichway/denodata/README.md

 `db Denobase(options={})`

-- Returns an enhanced `DenoKV`.
+- Returns an enhanced `Deno KV`.

-- `options` is reserved for future use.
+  - `options` has the surface `{idProperty:string="#",metadataProperty:string="^",maxTransactionSize:number=10,indexValueMutator:function}`.
+At the moment, 10 is the max transaction size supported by `Deno KV` itself. `indexValueMutator` is documented below.
+  - `indexValueMutator` is a function that takes `key` and `cname`.
+It should either return the key, a modified form of the key, `undefined` or throw an error.
+The value being indexed is the last item in the `key`.
+If `undefined` is returned, the property holding the value is not indexed.
+If an error is thrown the indexing operation is aborted.
+This is useful for indexing objects that contain properties that contain string values too large for `Deno KV` to handle.
+The current limit for `Deno KV` is 2048 bytes for an entire key.
+The Denobase index structure includes property names, so the practical limit for a string is slightly less and depends on the length of property names.
+If you expect large string values, you must provide an implementation for this function.
+In advanced cases, it can be used to support vector transformations on values.

 Notes:

-- Keys in `denobase` can be any value that is a valid `DenoKV` key component, or they can be a `DenoKV` key.
-If they are not a `DenoKV` key, they are automatically converted into the arrays normally used by `DenoKV`.
+- Keys in `denobase` can be any value that is a valid `Deno KV` key component, or they can be a `Deno KV` key.
+If they are not a `Deno KV` key, they are automatically converted into the arrays normally used by `Deno KV`.
 For example `"mykey"` is the same as `["mykey"]`.

 - Object ids are stored in the property `#`.
-This will be made configurable in a future release.
+This can be changed with the option `idProperty`.

-- several methods take a `metadata` parameter.
+- Several methods take a `metadata` parameter.
 This can contain any metadata you want to associate with the record, e.g. person that created the record.
 It can also contain an `expires` property.
 If `expires` is a number it represents the number of milliseconds in the future.
 If `expires` is a `Date` it is the datetime the record expires.
 For compliance and resource management reasons it is important to know that deletion actually occurs when an attempt is made to retrieve the record.
-There is no deameon that constantly purges the database.
-Metadata is automatically indexed when using object indexes.
+There is no daemon that constantly purges the database.
+Metadata is automatically indexed when using `autoIndex`.
+When manually creating indexes, add `^` to the index keys to index metadata.
+This can be changed with the start-up option `metadataProperty`.

 `void db.delete(keyOrPattern:primitive|UInt8Array|array|object,{?cname:string,?indexOnly:bool,?find:boolean})`

 - Deletes a record using key or pattern.
 Updates indexes.

-- If `keyOrPattern` is a primitive, UInt8Array, or valid DenoKV key, the record is deleted.
+- If `keyOrPattern` is a primitive, `UInt8Array`, or valid `Deno KV` key, the record is deleted.

-- If `keyOrPattern` is an array, but not a valid DenoKV key and `find` is true, `db.find` is used with the array as a pattern.
+- If `keyOrPattern` is an array, but not a valid `Deno KV` key and `find` is true, `db.find` is used with the array as a pattern.
 Yielded values are deleted.
-The `find` flag is used to prevent deletion when an invalid DenoKV key is accidentally passed.
+The `find` flag is used to prevent deletion when an invalid `Deno KV` key is accidentally passed.

 - If `keyOrPattern` is an object with an id, the id is used to delete the object.